Jackmerritt42/ShamirSecretSharingDKG/README.md

 A scatter plot of shares distributed by each participant.

-Code Structure
-shamir_secret_sharing.py:

-Core implementation of Shamir's Secret Sharing and the Boneh-Franklin DKG protocol.

-Includes classes for ShamirSecretSharing and Participant.

-Functions for visualization and simulation.

-test_shamir_secret_sharing.py:

-Unit tests for the SSS and DKG implementations.

-README.md:

-Project documentation (this file).

-requirements.txt:

-List of Python dependencies.

 Acknowledgments
 Shamir's Secret Sharing: Based on the work of Adi Shamir.